friveraortiz/PhD_Thesis/README.md

 It includes two folders:
 ```
+1.1 Attack Scenarios: It includes two folders that contain each computational study for each software system:
+                      HRM and OH.
-1.1 Attack Scenarios: Each computational study, contains 12 folders, which include the input and output files
+                      Each computational study contains 12 folders.
+Each folder includes the input and output files
                       from the incident modelling and logging generation stages.

 1.2 Documents:        Contains the description and the results of each attack scenario.
-                      It also includes a description of the main functionalities in each software system.
+                      It also includes a description of the main functionalities of each software system.
 ```

 2.- Software: Contains the files with the source code used in the two computational studies